 - The previous application has been explicitly withdrawn;[2]

-In case of subsequent applications, asylum seekers benefit from the same legal guarantees provided for asylum seekers in general and can be accommodated in reception centres, if places are available.
+In case of subsequent applications, asylum seekers benefit from the same legal guarantees provided for asylum seekers, and can be accommodated in reception centres, if places are available.

 Subsequent applications have to be lodged before the Questura, which starts a new formal registration that will be forwarded to the competent Territorial Commission.